RDFM Management Server

 The following is a list of considerations when deploying the RDFM server:

-Refer to the above configuration chapters for how to configure each aspect of the RDFM server:
+Refer to the configuration chapters above for guidance on configuring each aspect of the RDFM server:

-A practical example of a deployment that includes all the above considerations can be found below, in the Production example deployment section.
+You can find a practical example of a deployment that includes all the above considerations below.

 Warning

-For simplicity, this example deployment has static credentials pre-configured pretty much everywhere, and as such should never be used directly as a production setup.
-At least the following secrets are pre-configured and would require changes:
+For simplicity, nearly all credentials for this example deployment are static and pre-configured, and as such should never be used directly in a production setup.
+In such a scenario, at least the following pre-configured secrets need to be changed:

 cd server/deploy/